Bored Panda works better on our iPhone app

 Quick Facts

-Australian Shepherd sitting and looking
+Australian Shepherd sitting on a path, looking alert and friendly.

 Image credits: Valeria Boltneva